AFAndersen/NPtransDVC/README.md

 the corrected t0 images should be loaded as well as the time step 1 and time step 2 image data.

 The analysis script takes care of segmenting the nanoparticle phase using the difference images.
 To run the script, the t0 images should be loaded as well as the difference images resulting from the DVC_registerMultiscale script.
 The t0 grain mask should also be loaded.
 The script should ideally be run as a notebook, one section as a time.
+The threshold used for segmenting the NP-phase in the difference images is found i a different way than in the thesis handed in, to correct for oversegmentation.